vedph/cadmus-doc/migration/import/import-xlsx.md

 In the yellow rightmost column each row lists all regions including it.

 The dump continues showing all cells from all rows in the input spreadsheet.

+>Note that in the default conversion approach there is no attempt to further parse the content of each cell into regions, because usually this is not required, a cell being considered as a simple unit of data.
+So, in this approach you can assume that each column region has exactly 3 entries: two command entries wrapping a single text entry.

+### Markdown Dump

+The Markdown dump focuses on the results of parsing the input rows and columns.